Vacant Property Refurbishment Grant

 You will need:

-• Proof that the property is vacant.
+- Proof that the property is vacant.
 Utility bills can be used to show that a property has been vacant at a particular time.
-If you can’t get utility bills for the property, you can provide a signed affidavit stating that the property has been vacant for at least 2 years.
-Or, if you have recently bought the property you can get a letter from the seller's solicitor confirming that the property was vacant.
+If you can’t get utility bills for the property, the local authority may accept a signed affidavit stating that the property has been vacant for at least 2 years.
+Your local authority may also accept other documents that prove the property is vacant.
+Your local authority checks this paperwork to verify that your documents fully prove that the property has been vacant.
+In certain cases, the local authority may ask you for more information to ensure they are fully satisfied that the home has been vacant.
+Contact the Vacant Homes Officer in your local authority for more information on this.

 There is a checklist of the supporting documents you will need to send in the application form.